KarchinLab/SVCFit/README.md

 │   └── .../
 ```

+To determine which `mode` suits your data, refer to the illustration
+below.

-Following the tree on the left, variants contaibed in bed files under
+According to the tree on the left, variants in bed files for the two
-two modes should be:
+modes should look like:

 <img src="inst/extdata/tree.png" width="487" />